Steel Framed House Mortgage

 - Your home may be repossessed if you do not keep up repayments on your mortgage.

 - There may be a fee for mortgage advice.
-The actual amount you pay will depend upon your circumstances.
+The precise amount of the fee will depend upon your circumstances but will range from £399 to £499 and this will be discussed and agreed with you at the earliest opportunity.